ansible-tmm/aiops-hub/README-AIOps.md

 A way to do this (an opinionated way, but not the only way) is to use an <a target="_blank" href="https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/latest/html-single/using_automation_execution/index#controller-surveys-in-job-templates">Ansible Survey</a>.

 In the above screenshot, the left is the prompt we will use in the next workflow, while the right is the insights we gleaned from Red Hat AI based on all the information it had.
-This is a nautural breakpoint where the human can corse correct the prompt.
+This is a natural breakpoint where the human can course correct the prompt.
 We will still have time to review the solution before we move it into production, but it may make sense for your IT operations team to review this prompt before we move onto Lightspeed.

 > <img src="https://cdn.jsdelivr.net/gh/twitter/twemoji@14.0.2/assets/72x72/1f4a1.png" width="20" style="vertical-align:text-bottom;"> Could we make this one workflow rather than breaking it up?
 YES! absolutely.
 This is just showing how it is easy to adopt AIOps incrementally and add natural breakpoints to review what is happening as you adopt AI into your IT workflows.